-A concerned grandmother has triggered debate after revealing her grandchildren are “glued” to their electronic devices.
+A worried grandmother has triggered fierce debate after revealing her grandchildren are “glued” to their electronic devices.

 Pleading for help, the grandmother wrote to the popular online forum Gransnet, claiming her grandkids have “too” much leisure time and not enough family responsibilities, a stark contrast to how many Baby Boomers would’ve grown up.